vfmd/vfmd-spec/doc/specification.md

 A **text span sequence** is a sequence of span-level vfmd constructs in a paragraph or header block.

-To interpret a sequence of characters, called the **input character sequence**, as a _text span sequence_, we need to identify the type and extent of the span-elements in the input.
+To interpret a non-empty sequence of characters, called the **input character sequence**, as a _text span sequence_, we need to identify the type and extent of the span-elements in the input.

 Some characters in the _input character sequence_ form the text content, and the other characters denote how the text content is to be "marked